ActianCorp/integration-platform-docs/docs/integration-manager/admin/access-control/user-management.md

 * Edit user profile information
 * Enable direct API access for a user (where required)
 * Create, generate, or reset the API password for a user
-* Enable/Disable Admin access for a user
+* Enable/Disable admin access for a user

 ## Adding a New User